Green-Software-Foundation/if-plugins/src/lib/sci/README.md

 - `functional-unit`: a string describing the functional unit to normalize the SCI to.
 This must match a field provided in the `inputs` with an associated value.
-  For example, if `functional-unit` is `"requests"` then there should be a `requests` field in `inputs` with an associated value for the number of requests per `functional-unit`.
+  For example, if `functional-unit` is `requests` then there should be a `requests` field in `inputs` with an associated value for the number of requests per `functional-unit`.
 - `functional-unit-time`: a time value and a unit as a single string.